programmfabrik/easydb-documentation/en/getstartedadmin/getstartedadmin.md

-# Quick Start for Admins
+# Getting started for admins

 Please consult the chapter "[Administration](../webfrontend/administration/administration.html)" for proper procedures involving the web interface, and